 A strong and effective leader can take people to places they would never go on their own.
 Through Shenandoah’s program, you’ll develop the necessary leadership skills to become a successful leader in education administration.

-Accredited by the Teacher Education Accreditation Council (TEAC), this program is designed for practitioners and offers concentrations in Licensure and Non-Licensure, as well as a post-master’s certificate leading to licensure.
+Accredited by the Council for Accreditation of Educator Preparation (CAEP), this program is designed for practitioners and offers concentrations in Licensure and Non-Licensure, as well as a post-master’s certificate leading to licensure.
 Key features of the program include:

 - A cohort model that completes in two years

 - An approved licensure program by the Commonwealth of Virginia

 - Courses offered on a schedule to accommodate full-time employed teachers and students with families